Airshiphacker/OSM-Australia/SETUP.md

 # OpenStreetMap Tile Server (Docker, Ubuntu)

-This guide provides a concise, technically-focused walkthrough for deploying an OpenStreetMap (OSM) tile server using Docker on Ubuntu.
-It was successfully validated inside a Linux VM and incorporates practical lessons learned during setup.
+This guide provides a walkthrough for deploying an OpenStreetMap (OSM) tile server using Docker on Ubuntu.
+It was successfully validated inside a Linux VM and incorporates practical lessons learned during setup using Australia OSM data.

 ---